2026 HHS Poverty Guidelines for Form I-864: Income Thresholds Explained

 Key takeaways

-On March 1, 2025, HHS Poverty Guidelines for Form I-864 took effect nationwide with Alaska/Hawaii higher.
+On March 1, 2026, the 2026 HHS Poverty Guidelines for Form I-864 took effect nationwide, with Alaska and Hawaii higher.

-Most sponsors must meet 125% of the poverty guideline; active-duty military sponsors for spouse/child need 100%.
+Most sponsors must meet 125% of the poverty guideline ($41,250 for a household of four); active-duty petitioning sponsors for spouse/child need 100%.

 Sponsors must use guidelines effective on filing date; mistakes on year or household size trigger RFEs or denials.

-(UNITED STATES) The federal income rules that decide who can financially sponsor a family-based green card applicant changed on March 1, 2025, when the 2025 HHS Poverty Guidelines took effect for the Affidavit of Support filed on Form I-864.
-From that filing date forward, most sponsors must show income of at least 125% of the Federal Poverty Guidelines for their Household size, while active-duty military sponsors petitioning for a spouse or child only need to meet 100%.
+(UNITED STATES) The federal income rules that decide who can financially sponsor a family-based green card applicant changed on March 1, 2026, when the 2026 HHS Poverty Guidelines took effect for the Affidavit of Support filed on Form I-864.
+From that filing date forward, most sponsors must show income of at least 125% of the Federal Poverty Guidelines for their Household size, while a petitioning sponsor on active duty in the U.S. Armed Forces or Coast Guard who is filing for a spouse or child only needs to meet 100%.
+That exception does not extend to joint or substitute sponsors.
 These thresholds apply nationwide, with higher amounts in Alaska and Hawaii due to living costs.
-The government updates these figures each year to reflect inflation, and officials have announced no delays or special exceptions for 2025.
+The government updates these figures each year to reflect inflation, and officials have announced no delays or special exceptions for 2026.

 Why this matters: legal and financial stakes